ircdocs/modern-irc/index.md

 This section is devoted to describing the concepts behind the organisation of the IRC protocol and how the current implementations deliver different classes of messages.

 This section ONLY deals with the spanning-tree topology, shown in the figure below.
-This is because this is the topology specified and used in all IRC software today, and other topologies are only being experimented with thus far.
+This is because spanning-tree is the topology specified and used in all IRC software today.
+Other topologies are being experimented with, but are not yet used in production by software today.

                               1--\
                                   A        D---4